 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of administrative assistants and secretaries should increase by 3% from 2014 to 2024.
-In May of 2015, the BLS reported that secretaries and administrative assistants (except for medical, legal and executive secretaries) earned an annual median salary of $33,910.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of administrative assistants and secretaries should decrease by 7% from 2018 to 2028.
+In May of 2018, the BLS reported that secretaries and administrative assistants (except for medical, legal and executive secretaries) earned an annual median salary of $36,630.

 Certificate programs give students the ability to expand their knowledge while keeping up-to-date with new business models and methods.
 Certificate programs are available in fields such as accounting, entrepreneurship, management and financial management.
 Additionally, those interested in advancing their career opportunities can apply to bachelor's degree programs in business administration.
 AS degree programs in business administration are typically designed so all or some of the earned credits transfer to a relevant bachelor's program.